betazetadev/pokemon-team-analyzer/README.md

 - Static HTML powered by the Tailwind CSS CDN.
 - Vanilla JavaScript for form handling, rendering helpers, and animation coordination.
+- Netlify Functions for secure webhook proxying.
-- External webhook (n8n workflow by default) for team analysis logic.
+- n8n workflow for backend team analysis logic (see `n8n/workflow.json` for the tutorial workflow).

 ## Project Structure